Understanding the importance of privacy compliance with the Digital Markets Act (DMA)

 The Digital Markets Act (DMA) is applicable to companies that operate large online platforms and fulfill specific criteria.
 These criteria include exerting a significant impact on digital markets, serving as intermediaries between businesses and users, and holding a durable position of market power with substantial influence over innovation.
 Such platforms are officially designated as “gatekeepers” by the European Commission and are subject to heightened regulatory obligations and scrutiny under the DMA.

-The six gatekeepers to date are:
+The seven gatekeepers to date are:

 - Alphabet (owner of Google and Android)